RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 Now that we have heard each brief, which will you choose?
 Consider:

-<ul><li>Which briefs spark ideas in your minds / seem to be engaging?
+* Which briefs spark ideas in your minds / seem to be engaging?
 Advertising is all about the creative idea!
-<li> Which briefs call for a digial response?
+* Which briefs call for a digial response?
 Are there any breifs that rules this out?

 **Words of Wisdon**